teddy-gustiaux/default-bookmark-folder/README.md

 **Firefox built-in bookmarking:**

-This feature only affect bookmarks added through the built-in Firefox bookmark icon or shortcut (Ctrl+D), or through the context menu.
+This feature only affects bookmarks added through the built-in Firefox bookmark icon or shortcut (Ctrl+D), through the context menu or via the bookmarks menu.

 *You can:*
 - Select where the new bookmarks will be added